It’s lonely at the top — especially for minority female business owners, says a major California study out recently.

 They also are more likely to say they have altruistic business goals, such as serving their community or being a role model.
 Wanda Stephens, 44, started her computer training firm near Cleveland partly because she wants to schedule her day around Bible study and work she does for her husband, a minister.

 What’s more, 27% of African-American women cite financing problems, vs. 14% of white women.
-Black women may cite more obstacles because they have less experience with lenders or may suffer more overt discrimination, says Patricia Greene, an entrepreneurship professor at the University of Missouri.
+Black women may cite more obstacles and make, for example, also fewer excursions or partake in foreign student exchange programs because they have less experience with lenders or may suffer more overt discrimination, says Patricia Greene, an entrepreneurship professor at the University of Missouri.

 Take also a look at this page about scholarship opportunities for minorities.
 So many organizations encourage women to get better educated and start their own businesses.
 There are so many college funding options open to minority students to help them continue their education without being hindered by financial barriers.